-Over the course of 2020, the world saw an unprecedented news cycle from the COVID-19 pandemic to the U.S. Presidential Election.
-Publishers and advertisers alike faced challenges with how to effectively safeguard a brands reputation and benefit from the surge of web activity.
+In 2020, the world saw an unprecedented news cycle.
+From COVID-19 to the US Presidential Election, both publishers and advertisers faced challenges with how to effectively safeguard a brand’s reputation and benefit from the surge of user activity.

 While web traffic hit record highs with users looking to access critical news content, the world also experienced influxes of hate speech and disinformation.
 Premium publishers were understandably concerned that they would not be able to take full advantage of this surge in activity due to a rise in brand safety blocking and reduced advertiser spending.

 These events highlighted the necessity for a new approach to traditional concepts of brand safety and furthered a shift in the industry conversation from a focus on what content is ‘unsafe’ or should be avoided and what content is suitable for a brand.
 Evaluating the landscape from this perspective, considering context in addition to topic becomes even more important.

 This shift has left many to wonder what the meaningful differences between safety and suitability are.

 Safety vs. Suitability: What Is It?

 While sometimes used interchangeably, there are subtle differences between the two principles that have a large impact on ad performance, insights and revenue.
 This is why the differences between brand suitability and brand safety are worth diving into.

 Brand safety solutions enable a brand to avoid content that is considered to be inappropriate for advertising.
 Brand Safety is generally not specific to a brand or advertiser, but applicable across advertisers.
 For example, content which promotes acts of violence would not be brand safe for any advertiser, regardless of their specific preferences.